1technophile/OpenMQTTGateway/docs/upload/advanced-configuration.md

 It can be useful to avoid warning or errors on certain controllers.

 ## Auto discovery
-Home Assistant discovery is enabled by default on all binaries and platformio configurations except for UNO.
-With Arduino IDE you have to uncomment [ZmqttDiscovery](https://github.com/1technophile/OpenMQTTGateway/blob/0180a0dbd55ed8e0799e30ee84f68070a6f478fa/User_config.h#L99) in User_config.h.
+Home Assistant discovery is enabled by default on all binaries and platformio configurations.

 To have a working discovery setup you need to enable it on your MQTT integration definition in HASS.